-Following information and advice about COVID-19 from regional and provincial health officers regarding large events, SFU has made the difficult decision to cancel the Spring 2020 Convocation ceremonies that were scheduled for June 9 to 12, 2020 to ensure the safety of the SFU community.
+Following information and advice about COVID-19 from regional and provincial health officers regarding large events, SFU has made the decision to host a virtual Fall 2020 Convocation ceremony to ensure the safety of the SFU community.
 Four virtual ceremonies will be hosted by Chancellor Tamara Vrooman and President Joy Johnson on October 22 and 23.
 More details can be found on the convocation website.

-The university will host a virtual celebration on June 11, 2020, 5:30 - 6:00 PM PDT that will allow graduands and their families to gather virtually and celebrate.
+The university hosted a virtual celebration on June 11, 2020, that allowed graduands and their families to gather virtually and celebrate.
 A recording of this celebration can be watched here.

-We will provide updates here and on the convocation website as details, including options to attend a future convocation ceremony, are confirmed.
+We will continue to provide updates here and on the convocation website as details, including options to attend a future in-person convocation ceremony, are confirmed.
 More information can be found on the convocation FAQ page.